Meet our Officers and Board Members

 Justo is a native of Lima, Peru and earned his medical degree at Cayetano Heredia University.
 He then completed his residency and sub specialty medical training in the United States in pulmonary medicine, critical care and sleep medicine.
 He helped form the local chapter of CMA to spread and learn more about the teachings of our Catholic Church in the practice of medicine.
 He and his family are parishioners of Holy Rosary Catholic Church.

 Marketing and PR

 Annette graduated from Rice University in 1999, and earned her Bachelors of Science in Nursing from WGU Texas.
-Although new to the healthcare profession, Annette has always been passionate about helping others and providing care.
-She is embraces being able to live her Catholic faith as a healthcare provider and for fellowship with other Catholics in the medical field.
-She and her family live in Sugar Land and are parishioners at St. Laurence Catholic Church.
+Her focus is in critical care.
+She embraces being able to live her Catholic faith as a healthcare provider and for fellowship with other Catholics in the medical field.
+She, her husband, Andrew, and son, Aaron, live in Sugar Land and are parishioners at St. Laurence Catholic Church.

 William Granberry, MD

 Bill is a board certified orthopedic surgeon practicing in Houston Texas for over 23 years.
 He obtained a medical degree from Baylor College of Medicine where he is currently a faculty member.
 He has served in various leadership positions at the College, with national Orthopedic Societies, and at St. Luke’s Hospital in the Texas Medical Center.
 Bill has been involved with CHPH since the beginning because he believes there needs to be a voice of conviction and morality in the medical arena in addition to a venue for education and support for Catholic clinicians in Houston.
 Bill and his family are parishioners at St. Vincent de Paul Catholic Church.

 Chris Neumann, MD